DanilaEfremov/alt_compare/README.md

 - `--force` / `-f` : Force overwrite of cached data
 - `--arch` / `-a` : Download only this architecture
 - `--comp` / `-c` : Comparison by needed symbol
+- `--file` : Calculations only with needed packages (their list from file)
+- `--packages` / `-p` : Calculations only with needed packages

 Example: